viaacode/sip-specification/sip_structure/6_structure_representation.md

 ### \<structMap\> section

 The `structMap` element outlines the hierarchical structure of the representation level of the SIP.
-Its requirements are very similar to the package level, however, instead of pointing to the contained representations, a `Data` division points to the contained files.
+Its requirements are very similar to the package level, however, instead of pointing to the contained representations, a `Representations` division points to the contained files.

 ***Example***